PlayNAIA — Soccer

 PLAYING RULES: The official National Collegiate Athletic Association (NCAA) Men's Soccer Rules are followed for all NAIA regular and postseason play.

-OFFICIAL BALL: The official ball all NAIA national tournament games is the SELECT SPORT AMERICA NAIA Championship soccer ball.
+OFFICIAL BALL: The official ball for all NAIA national tournament games is the SELECT SPORT AMERICA NAIA Championship soccer ball.

 Find answers in the NAIA Guide to the College-Bound Student-Athlete!